Everything you need to know about hair rollers, right here!

 Step 3: Part and roll.

 Vertically part and divide hair from the front of the hairline to the nape into three workable sections, clipping each section aside until you begin the rolling process.
 Starting at the middle, hold the section with your fingers as if you were to cut bangs.
-(During this step you may need to lightly detangle with a wide-toothed comb, then smooth the hair out with a fine-toothed comb.
-No bumps allowed!).
-Take your section of hair, bring it away from the head and place the rollers on the very ends.
-Roll hair firmly around and under the roller till landing at the root.
+(Make sure there are no bumps!).
+Take your section of hair, bring it away from your head and place the rollers on the very ends.
+Roll hair firmly around the roller until you land at the root.
 When using a clipless or gripless roller, apply double-prong roller clips or a bobby pin to secure at the base.
 Continue this process until the entire head is coiled up.

 Step 4: Heat or air dry.